 Long sets of questions, in which you verbally (or in writing) ask questions and record the answers are basically surveys, whether you call them a "standardized test," a "personality inventory," an "assessment," or something else entirely.
-As such, your test, assessment, or inventory is subject to all the same problems, by and large, that public opinion surveys face (and maybe more, because public opinion surveys typically take good, representative samples and hence have excellent external validity.)
+As such, your test, assessment, or inventory is subject to all the same problems, by and large, that public opinion surveys face (and maybe more, because public opinion surveys typically take good, representative samples and hence have good external validity.)

 One common attitude

 measure is the Likert scale.

 are given a statement, typically an evaluative statement of some kind ("I

 was shocked by the destruction wrought by Hurricane Katrina"), then asked